 We use the word 'audience' as a universal term to describe people that engage with the work of arts and cultural organisations.
-The Arts Council is using the term audience in the broadest sense to mean members of the public that are directly experiencing the arts and culture.
-This includes those directly watching/ attending a piece of art and/or culture, this could be indoors or outdoors, and includes festivals, outdoor art, public art, theatre, circus, gallery spaces, museum collections, and digital.
+Arts Council England uses the term audience in the broadest sense to mean members of the public that are directly experiencing arts, culture and heritage.
+This includes those directly watching/ attending a piece of art and/or culture, this could be indoors or outdoors, and includes festivals, outdoor arts, public art, theatre, circus, gallery spaces, museum collections, and digital.
 It also includes participants in the arts and those supporting cultural organisations as donors and volunteers.
-Other aspects of public engagement are also included, such as learning, or online experiences, or activities like arts and health or working with people in prisons around skills development.
+Other aspects of public engagement are also included, such as learning, or online experiences, or activities like arts and health or working with people in prisons around skills development, etc.